GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 #.
 If you have a single source (filename, stream pointer, etc.) you can
    call GMT_Read_Data_ directly; there is no need to first register the source with GMT_Register_IO_ or gather the sources with GMT_Init_IO_.
-However, if you did register a single source you can still pass it via an encoded filename (see GMT_Encode_ID_) or you can instead use GMT_Get_Data_ using the integer ID directly (see next section).
 Furthermore, for DATASETs and TEXTSETs you can also specify a filename that contains UNIX wildcards (e.g., "all_*_[ab]?.txt") and these will all be read to produce a single multi-table DATASET or TEXTSET (for other datatypes, see GMT_Read_Group instead).